Middlesex Filter Beds Weir: History

-The River Lee had been used for commercial navigation since at least 1190, when the Bishop of Ely instructed the Sheriff of Essex that the Abbot of Waltham would be altering the course of the river to improve navigation.
+The River Lea had been used for commercial navigation since at least 1190, when the Bishop of Ely instructed the Sheriff of Essex that the Abbot of Waltham would be altering the course of the river to improve navigation.
 As with many river navigations, there were disputes over water rights between those using the river for navigation and millers using it to power their mills.
 The river trustees asked John Smeaton on 5 August 1765 to advise on what could be done to improve the siltation.
 A second request was made in 1766, when Thomas Yeoman was asked to assist.
 Smeaton's report was presented in September 1766, in which he suggested the use of pound locks, rather than flash locks, and the creation of several new cuts to improve the channel.
 He mentioned that there was already a cistern or lock at Hackney Waterworks, which was used occasionally, and one of the new cuts was to be at Hackney.
 The work was authorised by the River Lee Navigation Act 1767 (7 Geo.
 3. c.
-51), which gained Royal assent on 29 July 1767.
+51), which gained Royal Assent on 29 July 1767.

 Yeoman was appointed to be surveyor for the works, and seems to have acted as resident engineer.
 The trustees decided that they would borrow £35,000 in order to finance the work, which was easily obtained, and a contract for building the Hackney Cut was awarded to Jeremiah Isley on 18 January 1868.
 Isley must have had a large labour force, since he also had contracts for the Waltham Cut and parts of the Limehouse Cut.
 He would be paid three pence per yard for finishing the Hackney Cut, and only had four months to do so.
 The cut was 2 mi long, and left the original course of the river where it turned to the east just below Lea Bridge.
 The cut was opened on 7 August 1769, and a weir enabled some water to flow along the original course of the river, now known as the Old River Lea.
 A single set of gates, known as Lea Bridge half lock, was located at the head of the new cut.
 The gates were closed when river levels were high, diverting all flow over the weir to prevent flooding along the cut.

 The navigation was rebuilt in the 1850s and 1860s, to allow larger vessels to reach Tottenham.
 Since 1805, barges had been restricted to carrying 40 tons, but this was increased to 100 tons.
 Lea Bridge Half Lock was removed in 1853, to be replaced by Pond Lane Lock, a little further downstream.